oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 Using Docker to install Oppia eliminates the need for extra configurations or setting up development environments for the local server.
 It provides a consistent and reproducible environment for running Oppia across different systems.

+## Pre-requisites for setting up the development server

+1. **Install Docker Desktop**: Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
+Docker Desktop provides a user-friendly interface for developers.
+Follow the steps in the given link to download and install it.
+2. **For Windows users**: Prior to proceeding with the setup, make sure you have activated the WSL2 backend for Windows in Docker Desktop.
+You can find instructions on how to do this [here](https://docs.docker.com/desktop/wsl/).
+Additionally, ensure that you execute all the `make` commands within the Windows Subsystem for Linux 2 (WSL2) terminal.

 ## Installation Steps

 To install Oppia under Docker, follow these steps: